Oluwasetemi/oluwasetemi.dev/src/pages/2020-the-review/index.md

 modified: false
 ---

 Such a huge year with opportunity to prove myself as a software developer.
 Plenty goals, few were crushed and others I failed at.
-Plenty learning and lessons, plenty positives to take to the new year and focus on the thing I said was going to do during my last year review and evaluation of my journey.I enjoyed every bit of it and I am excited about what the future holds in faith now.
+Plenty learning and lessons, plenty positives to take to the new year and focus on the things I said was going to do during my last year review and evaluation of my life journey.I enjoyed every bit of it and I am excited about what the future holds in faith now.
+Disregard the word faith if you don't believe in one.

 One goal was to write code and get to build products(software) useful and usable.
 Put all the learning over the year into practice.
 All the effort of the past years and learning put them together and use more.
 This is my third year of coding fully as a professional and my fifth year of involvement in Tech.
-I am very pleased and happy to be able to share my learning with the hope to help me👦🏼 become better each new day.
+I am very pleased and happy to be able to share my learning with the world and hope it helps me👦🏼 become better each new passing day.

 ![Dancing into 2020 in style](https://res.cloudinary.com/drnqdd87d/image/upload/v1578022058/76988591_526287721292875_839773037896022696_n.jpg_a2xm1a.jpg)